Subqueries

 RETURN person.name as person, company.name AS company;

-If we run this query, we’ll see the following output:
+If you run this query, you’ll see the following output:

 Variable `t` not defined (line 4, column 25 (offset: 112))